Abandoned & Little-Known Airfields:

 The New Lenox Airport was licensed in 1968 (according to the painted legend along the front of its hangar).

-was on the 1969 Chicago Sectional Chart.
+The earliest depiction which has been located of New Lenox Airport was on the December 1969 Chicago Sectional Chart.

 It depicted New Lenox as a public-use airport having a 3,600' unpaved runway.

-The field had evidently gained 2 paved runways at some point between 1969-74.
+The 3,000' northwest/southeast runway had evidently been paved at some point between 1969-73.

 Three hangars were located on the north & west sides of the field,